LtHommel/ObsidianOUPeriods/README.md

 # Open Universiteit Period Plugin

 This plugin extends Obsidian’s built-in Moment.js features to provide custom date tokens called **OUW** and **OUQ**.
-When you set your Daily Note (or other Obsidian date formatting options) to include "LUW," it will be replaced with either:
+When you set your Daily Note (or other Obsidian date formatting options) to include "OUW" or "OUQ" it will be replaced with either:

 |token | replacement | explanation |
 |-|-|-|